lukejamestodd1/fruit_salad/fruit_salad.md

 Push THIS DELICIOUS SUMMER FRUIT SALAD to the remote

 Go back to master.
-The last task is to make sure master has all the fruits listed above, and no vegetables!
+The last task is to make sure master has all the fruits listed above, and no vegetables!!